Amani5576/Nebula_Intensity/README.md

     show(x)

-where 'x' is the name of the fits file (with extension .fit) in quotation.
+where `x` is the name of the fits file (with extension .fit) in quotation.

 Very useful for Comparison between plots from spectra.py @rofhima13.